wilsonfaustino/qikserve-frontend-challenge/README.md

 ## Project Overview
 This project aims to deliver a white-label application example.
 Users can select products and add to basket, see the basket list and total price.
 It's built with Next.js and a range of complementary tools to provide a robust and efficient development experience.
+If you want to see a preview of this project running you can follow on this [link](https://qikserve-frontend-challenge-eta.vercel.app/).

 ## What is inside?